-Applicants are strongly recommended to familiarise themselves fully with the rules of the scheme set out here.
-Applicants should also consider carefully any related content published on the DTIF webpage (www.dbei.gov.ie/DTIF) before completing and submitting applications.
+Applicants are strongly recommended to familiarise themselves fully with the terms of the scheme set out in this Guide and in any related content on the DTIF webpage (www.enterprise.gov.ie/DTIF) before completing and submitting applications.
+It is also strongly recommended that anyone interested in this call should attend the webinar for applicants which will be held on 19 May 2022 - see section 3 below - and familiarise themselves with the Q&A material which will be published on the Department website afterwards.